Skip to main content

 Refer to the official Stripe Payment Sheet Android guide.
 The “Server-side” chapters are not required.

-💻 Web
+💻 Web (Cards + Google Pay)

 Stripe provides a dedicated guide for Stripe Elements Guide.
 As with other platforms, the server-side implementation chapters should be ignored.